Monte d'Accoddi: Reconstruction

 The monument was partially reconstructed during the 1980s.
 It is open to the public and accessible by the old route of SS131 highway, near the hamlet of Ottava.
-It is 14,9 km from Sassari.
-There is no public transportation to the site.
+It is 14.9 km from Sassari.
+The bus from Sassari to Porto Torres stops nearby, but the stop is not in a very safe place.
 The opening times vary throughout the year.